gidizi/translation-ha-SignalPet/README.md

 ### Backend

 1.Separate the Libre dependency into a standalone project. (both for development and production)
-2.Consider using memo for dynamic translation that repeats often.
+2.Consider using memoization for dynamic translation that repeats often.
 3.work with actual db, rather relational or non relational.
-4.extract data into separate layer (repository).
+4.extract data handling into separate layer (repository).
 5.Add logging and monitoring mechanisms.
-6.Authentication and authorization mechanism.
+6.Integrate with Authentication and authorization mechanism.

 ### Frontend

-1.Extract hook for listening to i18next language changes.
+1.Extract hook for keep tracking of i18next language changes.

 ## Task's Bonus points -

 1.Done.
 2.Done.
-3.Done - described as part of the system's architecture - some translations are manage on static files which auto updates.
+3.Done - described as part of the system's architecture.
 4.Done.

 ## Bonus tools - how to initiate translation files quickly:

 npm run i18n:scan - Scans the project, and create translation files with all relevant words for each language.
+I used it in order to create initial static translation files.
-Unfortunately it works only with static values so it wasn't much effective in our case :)
+Note that it works only with static values.